woocommerce/qit-cli/src/tests/integration/tests/README.md

 # QIT CLI Integration Tests Organization

-This directory contains the integration tests for the QIT CLI, organized by functionality and concern.
+This directory contains the original integration tests for the QIT CLI.

+For the reorganized test package tests that were previously in Fixtures/, see the `TestPackages/` directory at `/storage/qit/qit-cli/src/tests/integration/TestPackages/`.

 ## Directory Structure